MarbleHE/Granite/README.md

 8. Go to CLion > Preferences > CMake
 9. Change Debug-Docker's Toolchain to Docker
 10. Reload CMakeLists.txt in Granite root folder

+## Benchmark
+Look at the examples in folder Benchmark.
+In the results folder, there is a convenient script for plotting.

+To get the results from the Docker container, use Tools > Deployment > Browse Remote Host and connect to the container via ssh again.

+The results from the example are stored in the folder tmp/tmp.lyA63QWUHt/Benchmark/results

+They are not synced automatically.
 ## Installation (Manual, not tested)
 Clone the repository, using:
 ```